merriaux/p_vehicle_detection_and_tracking/project/readme.md

 ## tracking
 I implement a GNN algorithm (Global nearest neighbor  http://www.control.isy.liu.se/student/graduate/TargetTracking/Lecture5.pdf).
-For all targets predicted in hotpoint image, I test the shortest distance with actual cars tracked position. (test all the combination : not very efficience if there are lots of cars in the image).
+For all targets predicted in hotpoint image (heat map), I test the shortest distance with actual cars tracked position. (test all the combination : not very efficience if there are lots of cars in the image).
 If this distance is below a threshold, I increase the age of the car.
 If the car not have target the age is decrease.
 If targets don't find associated car, I create a new car object to track this new target.

 If the age is above a threshold the car is display, that filter short time false positive detections.
 If the target isn't detected uring few frames, this age decreace since 0, so the car isn't delete immediatly.
 So the target will detect few frames after, the car will have the same trakcing index.
-Now we are able to have a "unique index number" fr each vehile tracked.
+Now we are able to have a "unique index number" for each vehile tracked.
-So we can average the position and the bounding box of each car on time.
+So to smooth the result, I average the position and the bounding box of each car on time.

+To easily tune tracking parameter, Iincrease the computing speed by dumg to a file all the sliding windows classification results.
+It is done with windowsReplay class.

 ## lane detection
 I just refactorize my project 4 code in *LaneDetection* class, and run it from input image.